A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: A Model-Free Lower Bound on Disaster Risk Premia

-Table \ref{tab:quantile__regression} summarizes the estimates of \eqref{eq:qr_qhat} for several quantiles.
-The results uniformly improve upon the risk-neutral estimates in Table \ref{tab:only.rn.quantile}.
-First, the point estimates for $[\beta_0(\tau),\beta_1(\tau)]$ are closer to the $[0,1]$ benchmark.
-Second, the Wald test on the joint restriction in \eqref{eq:H0Quantile} is never rejected and third, the in-sample explanatory power is higher.
+Table \ref{tab:quantile__regression} summarizes the estimates of \eqref{eq:qr_qhat} for several percentiles.
+The results compare favorably to the risk-neutral estimates in Table \ref{tab:only.rn.quantile}.
+First, the point estimates are closer to the $[0,1]$ benchmark.
+Second, the Wald test on the joint restriction in \eqref{eq:H0Quantile} is never rejected except for $\tau = 0.05$ at the 60-day horizon.
+Third, the in-sample explanatory power is higher.
 The same conclusion applies when comparing the predictive results to the expanding quantile regression from Table \ref{tab:rolling_window}.
-These results suggest that $\widehat{Q}_{t,\tau}$ can be regarded as a good proxy for the latent conditional quantile function $\cpquant$ in the left tail. \\
+Collectively, these findings suggest that $\widehat{Q}_{t,\tau}$ can be considered as a good lower bound on the physical quantile function in the left-tail.\\

-Two additional remarks are in order.
-First, since we estimate $\widehat{Q}_{t,\tau}$ from option prices, there might be a concern for attenuation bias due to measurement error \citep{angrist2006quantile}.
-Appendix \ref{app:bias_quantile} provides simulation evidence which shows that attenuation bias is negligible in a setup that mimics the empirical application.
-Second, there is a possibility of quantile crossing, which means that the predicted quantiles, $\hat{\beta}_0(\tau) + \hat{\beta}_1(\tau) \ra$, are not monotone with respect to $\tau$.
-This problem frequently arises in dynamic quantile models \citep{gourieroux2008dynamic}.
-It appears however, not a concern in our case, since crossing occurs only 0.04\% of the time for the 30 day horizon.
-For the other horizons, crossing happens about 0.1\% of the time.\footnote{Recall that the explanatory variable in the estimation, $\ra$, changes with the quantile level $\tau$.
-Hence, based on the estimated coefficients $[\hat{\beta}_0(\tau),\hat{\beta}_1(\tau)]$, we cannot tell whether the estimated quantile is monotone in $\tau$.}